elizabethude/portfolio/experience.md

 These hands-on experiences have helped me develop valuable skills, and they were an excellent resource for personal and professional growth overall!

 # Commonwealth Bank
 Here I engaged in hands-on activities that taught me how to create and visually represent reliable datasets, present my findings to stakeholders, and respond to cybersecurity incidents as a security analyst.
+This experience provided valuable insights into the role of a cybersecurity analyst.
 [Read more](./about)

 # Telstra